kubo-azu/Click-qPCR/README.md

 | Control_X   | 1.0091403201697    | 0.171048639239055  | 3 | 0.0987549779091876 | NA                   | NA           |
 | Treatment_X | 1.86180837790177   | 0.156498694213234  | 3 | 0.0903545632318353 | 0.0031981903298982   | ** |

-By following these steps and comparing your results with the expected outputs described (and shown in the example images/data you will insert), you can verify the basic functionality of Click-qPCR.

 ## License